handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ## Overview

 We advocate for a universally accessible web.
-With this vision, we've designed Handsontable to be fully accessible to individuals with disabilities, emphasizing our commitment to inclusive design and ensuring that web applications cater to all users.
+With this vision, we have designed Handsontable to be fully accessible to individuals with disabilities, emphasizing our commitment to inclusive design and ensuring that web applications cater to all users.

 ## Conformance with Standards
 Standard regulations laid out by different jurisdictions such as European Union or the US, are inline with WCAG.
 WCAG is a guidelines set maintained by World Wide Web Consortium (W3C).
 By meeting the requirements of [WCAG 2.1](https://www.w3.org/WAI/WCAG21/quickref/) at level AA, Handsontable provides conformance with W3C standards.
 A list of policies related to web accessibility under different jurisdictions is available [here](https://www.w3.org/WAI/policies/).